jpb06/nestjs-prisma-postgres-sandbox/README.md

 ## :zap: What is this repo about?

-This is a sandbox to evaluate nestjs and dig how fun it is to implement typical requirements for a backend; Enphasis en testing, given how dearly missed this requirement can be in 'real world' examples found here and there.
+This is a sandbox to evaluate nestjs and dig how fun it is to implement typical requirements for a backend, with an enphasis on testing, given how dearly missed this requirement can be in 'real world' examples found here and there.

 ## :zap: Stack

-So let's talk about the stack (pushing on an open door here, but hey).
+So let's talk about the stack (pushing on an open door here, but hey):

 | Package / techno             | Description                           | Documentation                                      |
 | ---------------------------- | ------------------------------------- | -------------------------------------------------- |